Understanding Teenagers and Adolescents

 We’ve all had a traumatic experience with the bushfires early in 2020.
 No-one who lived through this can have escaped without some level of emotional disturbance.
 For many, this experience has been profound.
 Understanding Trauma Trauma is not what happens to us, but how our bodies respond to what happens to us.
 Many of us […]

-Returning to school after lockdown may bring some unexpected challenges.
+Going back to school after the holidays may cause school-based anxiety to surface for some children.
 You might notice mood swings, tears, anger or increased stress and tension.
-All of this is normal in a period of adjustment.
-For many children, learning at home has been a pleasant reprieve from the pressure of being in a classroom.
-Going back to school, […]
+All of these are normal behaviours in a time of transition, and are your child’s way of expressing some overwhelming feelings.
+For many children, time at home […]

 Raising a Securely Attached Child